 Symmetry reduction is a well-investigated technique to counter the state space explosion problem when dealing with concurrent systems whose processes are similar.
 In fact, traditional symmetry reduction techniques rely on an idealistic assumption that processes are indistinguishable.
-Because this assumption excludes many realistic systems, there is a recent trend [7, 4, 12, 14, 15] to consider systems of non-identical processes, where the processes are sufficiently similar that the original gains of symmetry reduction can still be accomplished.
-However, this necessitates an intricate step of detecting symmetry in the state exploration.
+Because this assumption excludes many realistic systems, there is a recent trend to consider systems of non-identical processes, but where the processes are sufficiently similar that the original gains of symmetry reduction can be still be accomplished, even though this necessitates an intricate step of detecting symmetry in the state exploration.

-We start by considering an intuitive notion of symmetry, which is based on a standard adaptation of the notion of bisimilarity.
-We say two states s_1 and s_2 are symmetric if there is a "permutation" π such that $s_2 = \pi(s_1)$, and if each successor state of s_1 can be matched (via π) with a unique successor state of s_2 while at the same time each successor state of s_2 can be matched (via π^{-1}) with a unique successor state of s_1 .
-In safety verification, we further require that s_1 is safe iff s_2 is safe.
+We start by considering an intuitive notion of symmetry which is based on a standard adaptation of the notion of bisimilarity.
+We say two states s_1 and s_2 are symmetric if there is a "permutation" π such that $s_2 = \pi(s_1)$, and if each successor state s'1 of s_1 is matched (via π) with a unique successor state s'2 of s_2 such that s'1 is symmetric with s'2 wrt. π .
+When we consider a safety property φ , we further require that computation from s_1 is a safe iff that from s_2 is.